AugurProject/augur/docs/contracts/overview.md

 If contributions are made to a dispute but the bond size is not reached, or if a different dispute crowdsourced is filled first, the bond is considered “disavowed” and contributors may get the stake they placed back immediately.

 One unusual restriction on dispute contributions is that there is a threshold of remaining value to fill a bond which may not occur.
 This means that once a bond is filled up to a particular amount the remaining amount must be filled entirely in any further contributions.
-This threshold is whatever the current [REP bond](overview.md#rep-bond) for market creation is.
+This threshold is whatever the current [Creation bond](overview.md#creation-bond) for market creation is.

 #### Fast & Slow Disputing